PyPedia/Applying-Math-with-Python/README.md

 * Browse the examples/ directory for specific topics.
 * Run individual scripts to explore concepts.
 * Modify and experiment with the code to deepen your understanding.

+## Contributions
+Contributions are welcome!
+Feel free to fork the repository, make changes, and submit a pull request.